jonasrauber/eagerpy/README.rst

 EagerPy
 =======

-EagerPy is a thin wrapper around **PyTorch** and **TensorFlow Eager** that unifies their interface and thus allows writing code that works with both.
+EagerPy is a thin wrapper around **PyTorch**, **TensorFlow Eager** and **NumPy** that unifies their interface and thus allows writing code that works natively across all of them.

 Warning: this is work in progress; the tests should run through just fine, but lot's of features are still missing.
 Let me know if this project is useful to you and which features are needed.

 Installation
 ------------